9 Tips for Working As A Nurse While Pregnant

 • Managing nausea during shifts

-Here are a few pregnant nurse precautions to consider:
+Here is a list of some pregnant nurse precautions to consider:

 • Radiation from diagnostic imaging